 Guiding principles

-For 34 years now, Maison de la Danse has been pursuing the same artistic policy: to embrace dance in all its forms and techniques, to invite both major choreographers and young creators, to blend creation and repertoire, to foster the interest of young people and to defend aesthetic diversity.
+For over 40 years, the Maison de la danse has pursued the same artistic policy: to embrace dance in all its forms and techniques, to invite both major choreographers and young creators, to blend creation and repertoire, to foster the interest of young people, and to defend aesthetic diversity.

-Maison de la Danse has inaugurated an international video library of dance online: numeridanse.tv.
-Its aim is to create the first digital audio-visual database for the dance world.
-It indexes as extracts, or as complete works, choreographic adaptations/dramas, documentaries and educational resources.
-These data are available to the general public, dance and/or video professionals and to the world of education through specific tools for presentation and consultation which respect the artistic quality of the works as well as the broadcast rights and access to content.
+The Maison de la danse is also behind numeridanse.tv, an international online video library for dance.
+Its aim is to offer the first digital audio-visual database for the dance world.
+It indexes extracts and complete works of performances, documentaries and educational resources.
+These are made available to the general public, dance professionals, and the education sector through tools that respect both artistic integrity and broadcasting rights.

 History

-In June 1980 France’s first Maison de la Danse was inaugurated in Lyon.
-It was the result of a gamble taken in 1977 by five local choreographers (Claude Decaillot, Michel Hallet Eghayan, Lucien Mars, Hugo Verrechia et Marie Zighera), who united to defend dance and to find a place dedicated to this art form.
-The City of Lyon granted an old theatre in the district of Croix-Rousse.
-The artistic direction was entrusted to Guy Darmet.
-The success of the first season exceeded the most optimistic forecasts.
-The importance of a space for dance had been demonstrated.
-The City of Lyon and the General Council of Rhône, along with the Ministry of Culture, the Region Rhône-Alpes and some other partners supported the initiative.
-The interest from the public, professionals, and from other institutions and the media were testimony to the originality of Maison de la Danse cause.
-The project resonated at national and international level.
+In June 1980, France’s first Maison de la danse was inaugurated in Lyon.
+It was born from the vision of five choreographers (Claude Decaillot, Michel Hallet Eghayan, Lucien Mars, Hugo Verrechia and Marie Zighera), united by the will to create a dedicated space for dance.
+The City of Lyon granted access to an old theatre in the Croix-Rousse district, and the artistic direction was entrusted to Guy Darmet.
+The public’s enthusiastic response quickly demonstrated the need for such a space, garnering support from the City, the General Council of Rhône, the Ministry of Culture, and the Rhône-Alpes Region.
+The project soon gained national and international recognition.

 Building and facilities